Connect with others who understand.

 • Tumors

-People with MS experience pain differently, it’s important to tell your doctor what your symptoms feel like and where and when you feel them.
-You may want to make some notes when you feel back pain, so you can refer to them at your next appointment.
-Communicate clearly with your doctor to receive the best care.
+People with MS may experience pain differently, so it’s important to tell your doctor what your symptoms feel like, including where and when you feel them.
+When you experience back pain, consider writing down your symptoms so you can communicate them more effectively at your next appointment.
+Communicating clearly with your healthcare provider can help ensure the underlying cause of your back pain is managed effectively.

 Talk With Others Who Understand

 What treatment options and interventions have you tried for back pain?
-Do you think your chronic pain is caused by MS alone, or are other health conditions contributing to the problem?
-Share your thoughts in the comments below, or start a conversation by posting on MyMSTeam.
+Do you think your chronic pain is caused by MS alone?
+Are other health conditions contributing to your back pain?
+Share your thoughts in the comments below, or start a conversation by posting on your Activities page.

 Luc Jasmin, M.D., Ph.D., FRCS (C), FACS is a board-certified neurosurgery specialist.
 Learn more about him here.